Exercise: code factorial using ISO-Prolog arithmetic

 ```

-Try to encode the factorial program using `is/2`:
+Try in the following window to encode the factorial program using

 ```ciao_runnable